DISRUPTION!

 Organizational Hierarchy

-Red agents are "Rigids" — they always play the same strategy.
-Blue agents are "Flexibles" — they adapt.
+Coral agents are "Rigids" — they always play the same strategy.
+Teal agents are "Flexibles" — they adapt.
 Notice how the top fills up with Rigids during stable periods.
-They're not wrong to be there — experience matters.
-Until the environment flips.

 REGIME CHANGE